Gamvik Airport

-Gamvik Airport (Gamvik flyplass) is a disused general aviation airport located at Slettnes outside the village of Gamvik in Gamvik, Norway.
+Gamvik Airport (Gamvik flyplass) is a disused general aviation airport located at Slettnes, just outside the village of Gamvik in Gamvik Municipality in Finnmark county, Norway.

 History

-A Finnmark County Municipality-appointed committee which in published a report in 1966 recommending Mehamn as one of six regional airports in Troms og Finnmark.
+A Finnmark County Municipality-appointed committee which in published a report in 1966 recommending Mehamn as one of six regional airports in Finnmark.
 As Finnmark had lowest priority on the state-financed construction of regional airports, Norving took initiative to start construction of smaller and simpler airfields in select communities, including Gamvik.
-The airline also looked into two other locations on Nordkinnhalvøya, Mehamn and Kjøllefjord.
+The airline also looked into two other locations on Nordkinnhalvøya: Mehamn and Kjøllefjord.
 The main motivation for an airport was the difficulties of transporting patients to the hospital.
-Until a quay was built in 1971, the Hurtigruten ships anchored up and patients had to be freight to the ship by boat before venturing on the voyage to the hospital.
+Until a quay was built in the village of Gamvik in 1971, the Hurtigruten ships anchored up and patients had to be transported to the ship by boat before venturing on the voyage to the hospital.